Past Priority Area: Building Healthy Communities

 NYHealth partnered with community leaders in six neighborhoods across New York State to create healthier communities.
 These convening bodies worked with community-based organizations, government agencies, and foundations across multiple sectors on a range of activities to improve neighborhood health in Clinton County; Brownsville, Brooklyn; East Harlem, Manhattan; Near Westside, Syracuse; North End, Niagara Falls; and Lower East Side, Manhattan.

-From 2015 through the end of 2020, NYHealth invested $8.5 million in this initiative and leveraged an additional $181 million in funding for the six neighborhoods—helping nearly half a million New Yorkers have greater access to healthy, affordable food and safe places to be physically active.
+From 2015 through the end of 2020, NYHealth invested more than $20 million in this initiative and leveraged an additional $181 million in funding for the six neighborhoods—helping nearly half a million New Yorkers have greater access to healthy, affordable food and safe places to be physically active.
 The New York Community Trust joined NYHealth in a complementary initiative to invest in three neighborhoods in the South Bronx.

 Learn more about the impact of the Building Healthy Communities program.